 What should I do right now?

 At the moment, the best thing investors can do is get all the transaction data they can from FTX US as proof of their losses for the future.
 How can you do this?
-Well you'd start by downloading your transaction records from FTX - if only this were possible.
+Well, you'd start by downloading your transaction records from FTX - if only this were possible.
 With the site down, this option is no longer available.
 You can find out more information about obtaining transaction records from FTX or FTX.US here.

 Did you connect FTX to your crypto tax calculator?

-Crypto investors use apps like Koinly to act as a third party record keeping service for all their crypto transactions.
+Crypto investors use apps like Koinly to act as a third-party record-keeping service for all their crypto transactions.
 If you have previously connected FTX to Koinly then your records are in safe hands.
-Records imported up to 13 November approximately are securely stored in your Koinly account - ready for you to use when it comes to reporting your losses at tax time.
+Records imported up to approximately 13 November are securely stored in your Koinly account - ready for you to use when it comes to reporting your losses at tax time.
 Learn more about your options to use Koinly for recording keeping and FTX tax reporting.

 Did you send funds to FTX from another exchange or platform?

 Act fast to download all statements related to FTX transactions from any exchange or wallet you may have previously used.

 You can learn more about how crypto is taxed in our US crypto tax guide.